MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields: : the benchmark

-To create \benchmark, we first identify the categorical columns that can serve as the prediction targets.
-For these four games, we identified a total of eight datasets/tasks, including \textit{pkm\_t1, pkm\_t2} from \pkm, \textit{hs\_ac, hs\_as, hs\_mr, hs\_ss} from Hearthstone, \textit{lol\_sc} from League of Legends, and \textit{csg\_sq} from Counter-Strike: Global Offensive.
+Then, we conduct necessary data cleaning and verification to ensure the quality of \benchmark.
 To alleviate the class imbalance issue in some datasets (\eg, one class may contain less than 10 samples), we re-group sparse classes into one new class that contains enough samples for training and evaluation.
-For missing values of target categorical columns, we manually assign a special ``None\_Type'' as one new class of the dataset.
+For missing values of target categorical columns, we manually assign a special \emph{None\_Type} as one new class of the dataset.
 For missing values of input columns, we keep them blank to allow classification models to decide the best imputation strategies.
-Moreover, we also anonymize columns that cause data leakage (\eg, the ``id'' column in \textit{hs\_as} is transformed to ``anonymous\_id'' column).
+Moreover, we also anonymize columns that cause data leakage (\eg, the \emph{id} column in hs\_as is transformed to \emph{anonymous\_id} column).

 After the abovementioned preprocessing, we split the dataset into training, validation, and testing sets with an 80/5/15 ratio.
-The statistics of the datasets are listed in Table \ref{tab:stat_datasets}.
+Each dataset compromises between 1K and 10K samples, associated with tabular, textual, and visual features.
+An overview of these datasets is shown in Table~\ref{tab:stat_datasets}.
+This broad range of sample sizes and diverse data types ensures the representation of a wide variety of instances, allowing for robust model training and evaluation across different data modalities.